ajjj001/naan/README.md

 # naan

-Opinionated mini web library for Bun (POC)
+Proof of concept for building a mini web framework for Bun.

 ## Demo
 Route files need to be in the routes folder.